 Here, \(\Theta\) is a time and path-dependent set-valued mapping on \(\bR_+ \times \Omega\), which captures the uncertainty.

 Our framework is tailor made for adding uncertainty to any class of stochastic processes which can be characterized by a martingale problem.
-For instance, this is the case for semimartingales, solutions to stochastic partial differential equations and many Markov processes.
-In particular, it is possible to recover any nonlinear semimartingale setting which is built from uncertain absolutely continuous semimartingale characteristics.
-To illustrate this, we show that the important class of nonlinear L\'evy processes from \cite{neufeld2017nonlinear} is included in our framework.
-Further, we introduce two novel classes of nonlinear Markov processes which are not necessarily semimartingales: the class of \emph{nonlinear (in the sense of uncertainty) stochastic partial differential equations (NSPDE)} and the class of \emph{nonlinear spin systems}, which are interacting particle systems with uncertain parameters.
-We think that both of these classes are of specific interest and therefore deserve further investigations.
+For instance, this is the case for semimartingales (with absolutely continuous characteristics), solutions to stochastic partial differential equations and many Markov processes.
+In particular, it is possible to recover nonlinear semimartingale settings which are built from suitably parameterized absolutely continuous semimartingale characteristics.
+To illustrate this, we explain how nonlinear L\'evy processes, in the sense of \cite{neufeld2017nonlinear}, can be modeled with our framework.
+Further, we introduce a novel class of nonlinear Markov processes which are not necessarily semimartingales: the class of \emph{nonlinear (in the sense of uncertainty) stochastic partial differential equations (NSPDE)}.
+We think this class is of specific interest and deserve further investigation.

-Our first main result is the \emph{dynamic programming principle (DPP)} for the nonlinear expectation \eqref{eq: upper exp}, i.e., the tower property
+The first main result in this paper is the \emph{dynamic programming principle (DPP)} for the nonlinear expectation \eqref{eq: upper exp}, i.e., the tower property

 In case the uncertainty set \(\Theta\) has a Markovian structure in the sense that \(\Theta (t, \omega)\) depends on \((t, \omega)\) only through the value \(\omega (t-)\), the DPP induces a \emph{nonlinear Markov property} given by